Internal Medicine Billing Services in Washington

 The most frequent internal medicine denials we see from WA payers include e/m level downcode on complex visits, ccm time documentation insufficient, awv billed as routine physical (wrong code).
 Our team catches these before submission by applying both internal medicine coding expertise and WA payer-specific rules to every claim.

-Apple Health routes internal medicine patients through 5 managed care plans: Molina, Coordinated Care, Community Health Plan, Amerigroup, UHC.
+Washington Apple Health routes internal medicine patients through 5 managed care plans: Molina Healthcare of Washington, Coordinated Care of Washington, Community Health Plan of Washington (CHPW), Wellpoint Washington (formerly Amerigroup), UnitedHealthcare Community Plan.
 Each MCO has its own internal medicine authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your internal medicine practice gets paid correctly.

 Fix Your Washington Internal Medicine Billing